superdurszlak/superdurszlak.github.io/_posts/2024-09-07-cloud-transformation-misconceptions.md

 As you can see, both concepts are practically independent of each other, and there is no reason why *cloud computing* could not be leveraged to manage *on-premise* computing resources.
 In fact, as the *on-premise* infrastructure keeps growing, it becomes increasingly difficult and labor-intensive to efficiently manage all of the resources without introducing higher levels of abstraction, separation of concerns between applications and infrastructure - and, ideally, automation of infrastructure management.

-### Then, is on-premise or third-party objectively better?
+### Is on-premise or third-party cloud objectively better?

 There is no straightforward answer for this as both have their strengths and limitations.
 The choice should also depend on whether the organization is already running its own data centers.